anand0xff/astroscholars22_anand/README.md

 I created this environment from scratch, the "base" anaconda environment...

-**If you don't have "as22" conda env ready**, install all these mpdules:
+**If you don't have "as22" conda env ready**, install all these modules:

 		'(base) bash$' is your prompt
 		conda create -n py39 python=3.9